 The EU Methane Regulation (EU-MER) has been adopted with the overwhelming support of 85% of the European Parliament and of all EU Member States except Hungary.
-It is expected to enter into force in July 2024.3 If well implemented, it will be instrumental in significantly reducing the CH4 emissions from the energy sector.
+It enters into force on 4 August 2024.3 If well implemented, it will be instrumental in significantly reducing the CH4 emissions from the energy sector.
 Most of the CH4 emissions associated with the energy consumed in the EU are generated in the producing countries from which the EU imports oil, gas, and coal.
 Therefore, the EU-MER provisions on imports are of critical importance.
 However, a thorough application of all EU-MER provisions at the domestic level is a necessary condition for the efficacy and acceptance of those related to imports.